First off I want to say HAPPY NEW YEAR!!!!

 - Peanut or Canola oil for cooking

 - 4 Tbsp. cilantro, chopped (optional)

 - Adult - Slice the bottom of the corn off the cob and stand it up on the flat bottom.
-Slice the corn kernels off the cob and place into a large mixing bowl.
+Slice the corn kernels off the cob and place them into a large mixing bowl.
 Melt the butter in the microwave and set aside.

-- Adult & Child - Measure the cornmeal, flour, sugar, salt and baking soda into the mixing bowl with the corn.
+- Adult & Child - Measure the cornmeal, flour, sugar, salt, and baking soda into the mixing bowl with the corn.